 Even in retirement, your house may need repairs.
 You may also want to upgrade certain areas of your home, such as your kitchen or bathroom.
 A home equity loan provides you with an alternative to tapping into your investments.
 Additionally, interest paid on the funds used for improvements and upgrades is tax-deductible.

 There may come a time in retirement when you need to buy a new vehicle.
 You could withdraw the funds from your retirement account, but the money you pull becomes taxable income.
 Withdrawing too much could push you into the next tax bracket, increasing what you owe come tax time.
 With a home equity release, you can leave your IRA or 401(k) alone.

 A New Home

-If you’re looking to move in retirement and thinking “can I use home equity loan to buy another house?”, then EasyKnock is here to help!
-Using your equity this way, you can buy a new home before you sell your current one.
+If you’re looking to move in retirement and thinking “can I use home equity loan to buy another house?”
+Using your equity through a sale-leaseback, you can buy a new home before you sell your current one.

 Helping Your Children